 In places like Paro and Sangaygang, you can enjoy ziplining across hills and forests.
 This is one of the quicker but exciting Adventure Activities In Bhutan.
 The feeling of flying fast through the air with the wind on your face is something you'll never forget.
 Ziplining adds a splash of modern fun to your Bhutan adventure trip itinerary.

-Estimated Cost: Ziplining (Paro or Sangaygang): ₹1,000 - ₹2,000 per ride
+- Estimated Cost: Ziplining (Paro or Sangaygang): ₹1,000 - ₹2,000 per ride

 11. Kayaking on Bhutan’s Rivers

 Kayaking in Bhutan is a fun and exciting water activity.
-You can ride through calm or fast-moving rivers like Mo Chhu and Pho Chhu.
+You can ride through calm or fast-moving rivers like the Mo Chhu and Pho Chhu.
 These rivers flow through green forests and valleys, giving you beautiful views as you paddle.
 It’s a great adventure for both beginners and experienced people.
 Kayaking lets you enjoy nature closely while doing something thrilling.
 It’s one of the best outdoor activities in Bhutan for those who love water sports.

-Estimated Cost: ₹3,000 - ₹5,000 per person
+- Estimated Cost: ₹3,000 - ₹5,000 per person

-Best Time: October to November
+- Best Time: March to May and September to November

-13. Walking on Suspension Bridges
+12. Walking on Suspension Bridges

-Estimated Cost: Free or included in tour packages
+- Estimated Cost: Free or included in tour packages

-Best Time: Year-round
+- Best Time: Year-round

-14. Bird Watching in Bhutan
+13. Bird Watching in Bhutan

 Bhutan is home to hundreds of beautiful birds.
 If you enjoy quiet time in nature, bird watching is a lovely activity.
 You can see rare birds like the black-necked crane, especially in places like Phobjikha Valley.
 Guided tours help you find the best spots.
 It’s a calm and peaceful way to enjoy Bhutan’s forests and valleys.
 For nature lovers, it’s one of the best outdoor activities in Bhutan and a great way to relax.

-Estimated Cost: ₹2,000 - ₹4,000 per guided tour
+- Estimated Cost: ₹2,000 - ₹4,000 per guided tour

-Best Time: November to March
+- Best Time: November to March

-15. Participating in the Bhutan International Marathon
+14. Participating in the Bhutan International Marathon

 The Bhutan International Marathon is not just a race-it’s an adventure through villages, fields, and rivers.
 You can run a full marathon or a half-marathon, depending on your fitness.
 The path takes you through stunning views and friendly local areas.
 Locals often cheer you on as you pass.
 It’s a great way to mix fitness and travel, and a special memory for anyone joining our Bhutan adventure trip itinerary.

-Estimated Cost: ₹5,000 - ₹7,000 registration fee
+- Estimated Cost: ₹5,000 - ₹7,000 registration fee

-Best Time: March (event-specific)
+- Best Time: March (event-specific)

-Bhutan Adventure Trip Itinerary
+Suggested Bhutan Adventure Trip Itinerary

 Before starting your journey, it’s good to have a plan.
 Here’s a simple Bhutan adventure trip itinerary you can follow: